The Best Breakup Advice You’ll Ever Get

 Moral: Sometimes someone can crack open something that feels very safe and make you unreasonably vulnerable: you will live to tell the story of this shock.

-So, my dear brokenhearted girls who often email/formspring the editors of this website for advice on how to cope with your compromised heart — you will live to tell the story of this shock.
+So, my dear brokenhearted friends who often message us asking for advice on how to cope with your compromised heart — do know that you will live to tell the story of this shock.

-It’s worth adding that only about a year earlier, I’d been the one breaking someone’s heart and I asked Krista for advice then, too, and she was right then, too.
+And finally, let’s end with another email from Krista, one she’d written me only about a year earlier, when I’d been the one breaking someone’s heart, and felt terrible about it.
+I knew he was all wrong for me but he disagreed.
+So I asked Krista for advice then, too, and she was right then, too.
 Here’s a little bit of that, for the finale:

 “We are trained in this Republican sappy fuck of a society peppered with Sandra Bullock movies that somehow his haircut and not liking the things you like are superficial and all that matters is that you love each other.
 THIS IS NOT TRUE.
 Loving someone and making a life with them are separate spheres, they have nothing to do with each other.
 When you find someone where there is both, that’s when you win.
 But they’re not contingent qualities.